-- Extension of the suspension of broadcasting licences in the Union of the following Russian media outlets under the permanent control of the Russian leadership and prohibition against broadcasting their content: - RT Arabic: - Sputnik Arabic. - Extension of the list of restricted items which might contribute to Russia's military and technological enhancement or the development of its defence and security sector, by adding rare-earths and compounds, electronic integrated circuits and thermographic cameras, among others. - Further restrictions on exports of industrial goods which could contribute in particular to the enhancement of Russian industrial capacities. - Further bans on imports of goods which generate significant revenues for Russia by adding asphalt and synthetic rubber. - Introduction of an obligation for aircraft operators to notify non-scheduled flights to their competent authorities, which will then inform other member states, in order to avoid circumvention of the prohibition on any non-Russian-registered aircraft which is owned, chartered or controlled by any Russians from landing in, taking off from, or overflying, the territory of the Union. - Introduction of new and more detailed reporting obligations to ensure the effectiveness of the asset freeze prohibitions, notably on immobilized reserves and assets of the Central Bank of Russia.
+- Extension of the suspension of broadcasting licences in the Union of the following Russian media outlets under the permanent control of the Russian leadership and prohibition against broadcasting their content: - RT Arabic; - Sputnik Arabic. - Extension of the list of restricted items which might contribute to Russia's military and technological enhancement or the development of its defence and security sector, by adding rare-earths and compounds, electronic integrated circuits and thermographic cameras, among others. - Further restrictions on exports of industrial goods which could contribute in particular to the enhancement of Russian industrial capacities. - Further bans on imports of goods which generate significant revenues for Russia by adding asphalt and synthetic rubber.